All about Diplopia Charting » Double vision test chart

 Double Vision Test Chart: Diplopia Charting

 Effective management of diplopia or double vision is possible only after the diagnosis of the root cause of diplopia.
-If the double vision is due to neurological cause, then diplopia charting will help to determine which of the extraocular muscle(s) is/are more affected.
+If the double vision is due to a neurological cause, then diplopia charting will help to determine which of the extraocular muscle(s) is/are more affected.
 Diplopia chart is the common double vision test.